 Example of fread() and fwrite():

+#include <stdio.h>

-struct Person {
+truct Person {

 char name[50];

 int age;

 };

 int main() {

 struct Person p1 = {"Alice", 25};

 struct Person p2;

 // Writing the struct to a binary file

 FILE *file = fopen("data.bin", "wb");

 fwrite(&p1, sizeof(struct Person), 1, file);

 fclose(file);

 // Reading the struct from the binary file

 file = fopen("data.bin", "rb");

 fread(&p2, sizeof(struct Person), 1, file);

 fclose(file);

 // Displaying the read data

 printf("Name: %s, Age: %d\n", p2.name, p2.age); // Output: Name: Alice, Age: 25

 return 0;

 }

-Summary
+Conclusion

 In C programming, operators are crucial for performing calculations and controlling logic.
 Arithmetic operators (+, -, *, /, %) handle basic math operations, while relational operators (==, !=, <, >, <=, >=) compare values.
 Logical operators (&&, ||, !) combine Boolean expressions, and bitwise operators (&, |, ^, ~, <<, >>) work directly on binary data.
 Unary operators (like ++, --, -, +) affect a single operand, and assignment operators (=, +=, -=, etc.) assign or modify variable values.
 Conditional (ternary) operators (? :) allow quick decision-making.
 Operator precedence and associativity rules govern the order in which expressions are evaluated, ensuring consistent results.
 For input and output, unformatted I/O functions like getchar() and putchar() deal with single characters, while formatted functions like printf() and scanf() handle structured data, making data input and output efficient and precise.

-Exercise Questions
+The next chapter will focus on control flow structures in C programming, which are essential for directing the execution of a program based on certain conditions.
+It will cover the if statement for conditional branching, allowing decisions to be made within the program.
+The chapter will also introduce the switch statement, which provides a more efficient way to handle multiple conditions.
+Repetition constructs like loops, including for, while, and do-while, will be discussed, enabling the repetition of code blocks.
+The break and continue statements, used to control the flow of loops, will be explained.
+Finally, the chapter will touch on the goto statement, which allows for an unconditional jump within the program.
+These control structures provide flexibility and enable complex logic to be implemented in C programs.

+Exercises

 Write a program that takes two numbers as input and performs all arithmetic operations on them, displaying the results.